Rodiyyah-DA/Housing-hub-Real-Estate-Report/README.md

 The real estate market is highly dynamic, with property values and sales volumes fluctuating based on location, season, and market demand.
 However, without a centralized and interactive reporting tool, stakeholders struggle to gain a holistic view of market trends.
 Traditional static reports often fail to highlight real-time changes, city-specific performance, and price variations, making it difficult for investors, property managers, and policy makers to respond effectively.
 The Housing-Hub Real Estate Report addresses this challenge by providing a visual and data-driven solution to track property sales metrics, analyze market patterns, and support strategic decision-making.

 ### Power BI and Analytics Technical Skills

--Project Planning and Documentation
+- Project Planning and Documentation
--Data Gathering
+- Data Gathering
--Power Query
+- Power Query
--Data Modelling
+- Data Modelling
--Report Design
+- Report Design
--Data Visualization
+- Data Visualization
--Data Analysis Expression (DAX)
+- Data Analysis Expression (DAX)
--Feedback and Continuous Improvement
+- Feedback and Continuous Improvement

 ### Data Modelling